argv-minus-one/dmg-license/docs/Supported Language Tags.md

 The “predefined labels” column indicates whether a default set of [labels](License%20Specifications.md#labelsn) is available for that language.
 License specifications targeting other languages must provide their own label sets for those languages.

+The “requires `languageName`” column indicates whether a `languageName` label is required for that language.
+Normally, the `languageName` label is optional, but in some cases it's required, because the default isn't representable in the language's native character set.
+For example, the default language name of Vietnamese is “Tiếng Việt”, but that is not representable in the `x-mac-vietnamese` character set, so a `languageName` label is required for that language.

 <table>
 <thead>
 <tr>